Automated Clearing House (ACH)

 Reporting Voided Check Issues

 DOs report voided checks on check-issue transmittals as zero-dollar amount issues.
 Voided serial numbers are recorded sequentially with those of other checks issued.
-If DOs do not report checks as void on check-issue transmittals, PFC cannot close DO symbols when requested, see paragraph 6015.30.
+If DOs do not report checks as void on check-issue transmittals, NPIRC cannot close DO symbols when requested, see section Closing a 4-Digit Disbursing Office Symbol.
 DOs will be held liable for any voided checks that are cashed and processed through the banking system.

 Disposition of Voided Checks

 DOs should destroy voided checks as soon as possible by shredding or incineration, on site or at an approved federal shredding facility, after which the shredding fragments may be disposed of as waste.
 Shredded fragments must not be larger than 1/8th inch in width and 3½ inches in length.
 Fiscal Service requires the use of a cross-cut shredder.
 The incineration method of destruction may only be used, subject to environmental regulations, when a disbursing office does not have shredding equipment.
 The Policy and Oversight Division (see Contacts) must approve the use of alternative facilities.

 Checking Account Reconciliation Reports and Adjustments by Fiscal Service